epcim/slides-security-monitoring-falco/slides.md

 </div>

 <!--
+you probably have even today

+prikladem: antivirovs detekce, ruzna firewall reseni

 signature based

 prohrabavat stara data

-such you probably have even today

 how you collect metrics, alerts from  all of these?